CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 # 2. Model Schedule \

 ## Functionality \
 The model schedule is an empty schedule on the screen that has empty slots for each period.
+The term "Model Schedule" refers to the user interface displayed on the screen.
+The user interface for this should look like the interface for the empty schedule in the scheduler app last year (2020-2021).
+Courses can be dragged into and out of the slots on the model schedule.
+It will have spots for each period (0-8), but the 0, 1, and 8 period spots will be there for both A days and B days.
+Furthermore, there will be a a second interface for the second semester, to account for semester long classes.

 ## Design \